 All PRTC buses are wheelchair-accessible and have designated Priority Seating.
 Wheelchair passengers can board buses at any regular stop.
 For OmniLink local buses, passengers may call ahead to arrange off-route service at locations up to ¾ mile off a standard route.
-Even when boarding at a regular bus stop, customers should call in advance, as each bus can only accommodate two wheelchairs.
+Even when boarding at a regular bus stop, it's recommended that customers call in advance, as each bus can accommodate only two wheelchairs at a time.

 been designated on every bus.
 PRTC's Priority Seating Policy is as follows: